 If a party wishes to amend his pleadings, he should file a draft of the amended pleadings clearly showing the deletions and additions to the original.
 A copy should be sent at the same time to the other party.
-The Registrar will, as far as practicable, allow the other party 14 days in which an opportunity to consent to or comment on the amendment.
+The Registrar will, as far as practicable, allow the other party an opportunity to consent to or comment on the amendment.
 The comments must be copied to the party seeking the amendment.